mer-hybris/hadk.sailfishos.org/scratchbox2.rst

     mer-tools-rolling

   sb2 -t $VENDOR-$DEVICE-armv7hl -m sdk-install -R zypper ref --force

-The "collect2: cannot find 'ld'" error/warning after executing sb2-init can be ignored.

 To verify the correct installation of the Scratchbox2 target, cross-compile a simple "Hello, World!"
 C application with ``sb2``: